 Pursuant to Chapter 44, Section 32 of the Massachusetts General Laws, the Town adopts an annual budget for the general fund.
-The budgets for all departments and operations of the Town, except that of the public schools, are prepared under the direction of the Town Administrator.
-The School Districts budgets are prepared under the direction of the School Committees.
-The level of expenditures may not legally exceed appropriations for each department or undertaking in the following categories: (1) salaries and wages; (2) ordinary maintenance; and (3) capital outlays.
+The budgets for all departments and operations of the Town are prepared under the direction of the Town Administrator.
+The Town Administrator shall submit to the Board of Selectmen a written proposed budget for Town government for the ensuing fiscal year, including the budget as proposed by the School Department.
+The level of expenditures may not legally exceed appropriations for each department.